 As with any top surf list, Huntington Beach must be mentioned.
 After all, it is nicknamed “Surf City, USA.”
 This iconic surf spot hosts the yearly U.S. Open of Surfing on the south side of the pier.

 This tourist destination is not overblown in the least.
 Waves range anywhere from two to six-footers on days when Santa Ana winds kick up and bless surfers.
 Parking here ranges from all-day public parking that costs $15 or metered parking on the perpendicular streets off PCH.
 Huntington Beach is made up of a sandy bottom which makes stingrays a frequent hazard during entry.
-With that said, a public beach like this offers options for restrooms, volleyball courts, nearby surf schools, food options, and beach style shopping on the pedestrian-friendly Downtown Main Street.
+With that said, a public beach like this offers restrooms, volleyball courts, nearby surf schools, food concessions, and beach style shopping on the pedestrian-friendly Downtown Main Street.

 Seal Beach Cloud Break